 Introduction

 In many contemporary data analysis efforts, some form of hierarchical or clustered structure is recorded.
-For example, students may be clustered in classes in psychometrics research, or patients may be clustered in studies in individual patient data meta-analyses.
-Ignoring the clustered structure of such multilevel data can be harmful to the statistical inferences and bias results.
+For example, students may be clustered in classes in psychometrics research, or patients may be clustered in studies in individual patient data meta-analyses in medical research.
+Ignoring the clustered structure of such multilevel data can be harmful to the statistical inferences and introduces bias in estimators.
 Imagine a case where cross-level interactions between unit-level variables and cluster-level variables are present.
 The cluster to which a unit belongs may then influence the unit-level observations–and vice versa for each of the units that make up the cluster (Hox, Moerbeek, and van de Schoot 2017).
 These relations can and should be taken into account when developing analysis models for multilevel data for the simple reason that groups of observations share some common variance.
 The variability due to clustering is often mea- sured by means of the intraclass coefficient (ICC, Fisher 1925).
 The ICC can be seen as the percentage of variance that can be attributed to the cluster-level, where a high ICC would